top of page

 SNAP-Ed_transparent_edited_edited.png

-Maine SNAP-Ed provides free nutrition education services for low-income populations in settings like schools, libraries, food pantries, childcare settings, grocery stores, and other community sites.
-The program aims to reach every community within the state of Maine to provide nutrition education to low-income Mainers.
-Using evidence-based curricula and multi-level community-based approaches, Maine SNAP-Ed helps to make the healthy choice an easy choice for Mainers on a limited budget.
+Maine SNAP-Ed provides free nutrition education services for low-income populations in eligible settings like schools, libraries, food pantries, childcare settings, grocery stores, workplaces, and more.
+The program aims to reach every community within the state of Maine to create accessible nutrition education opportunities for low-income Mainers.
+Using evidence-based curricula and multi-level community-based approaches, Maine SNAP-Ed helps to make balanced eating easy & accessible, regardless of budget.

-In Maine, SNAP-Ed is funded by the United States Department of Agriculture and administered by the Office for Family Independence at the Maine Department of Health and Human Services.
+In our state of Maine, SNAP-Ed is funded by the United States Department of Agriculture (USDA) and administered by the Office for Family Independence (OFI) at the Maine Department of Health and Human Services.
 Programming is implemented through a contract with the University of New England in partnership with local community organizations, like us, PBCHP!

-Learn more about the statewide Maine SNAP-Ed program at www.mainesnap-ed.org
+Learn more about the statewide Maine SNAP-Ed program here!

 Educational series can be conducted in-person, or virtual-live.